awslabs/llrt/README.md

 We have defined a new Web Application Stack around LLRT that is compliant with standard Web APIs (in other words, less dependent on the Node.js API), highly scalable, AWS-compatible, and has the following features.

 We call it the `hola` web application stack.
-Incidentally, hola (pronounced /ˈola/) means 'Hi' or hello' in Spanish.
+Incidentally, hola (pronounced /ˈola/) means 'hello' in Spanish.

 The `hola` web application stack consists of the following components: